la2050/archive/_organizations/arts-council-for-long-beach.md

     - 'http://maker.good.is/myla2050/projects/ALOT.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      Recipient of the National Endowment for the Arts Our Town Grant for
-      $150,000.
-The Arts Council was one of 80 organizations selected from a pool of 317 applicants.
-And, 1 of 6 organizations to receive the highest amount.
-The Arts Council serves over 2500 students each year in the Arts Learning program.
-Every October, Long Beach Arts Month promotes over 500 events for National Arts and Humanities Month in Long Beach.
-This calendar reaches over 100,000 people all over Los Angeles.
-On average each year, the Arts Council distributes over 40 grants to artists and community based nonprofit arts organizations.
 title: Arts Council for Long Beach
-uri: /organizations/arts-council-for-long-beach/
 extrapolated_project_ids:
   - '3102027'
 project_titles_from_extrapolated_project_ids:
-  - 'The A LOT Initiative: Using Art to Activate Vacant City Lots'
-project_titles:
-  - 'The A LOT Initiative: Using Art to Activate Vacant City Lots'
-project_titles_from_project_ids:
   - 'The A LOT Initiative: Using Art to Activate Vacant City Lots'
 original_project_titles:
   - 'The A LOT Initiative: Using Art to Activate Vacant City Lots'